frodsan/recipes/README.md

 end
 ```

-Also, I've created an index on the function result to speed up the queries like:
+Also, I've created an index on the function result to speed up the queries:

 ```ruby
 add_index :recipes, "to_tsvector('english', ingredients)", using: :gin
 ```

-It's being used as seen here:
+Explaining the query shows that the query uses the index:

 ```
 > Recipe.by_ingredients('pasta, eggplant').explain